adaltas/node-nikita-docs/src/md/about/tutorial.md

 For detailed information, navigate the documentation or submit an issue if you don't find the answers to your questions.
 Also, if you are looking for examples, the source code is well documented and its test coverage quite complete.
 We highly encourage you to navigate the tests.
 Tests are self contained and very easy to understand.
 They also provide you the guaranty of reading a working code.

-## What is nikita ?
+## What is Nikita ?

-Nikita has been built as a library, providing simple function to execute action on a server (which can be local or remote).
+Nikita is build as a library, which provides simple functions on a host (server, desktop, machine, vm...) either locally or remotely over ssh.

-### Technos
+### Technologies

-Nikita is written in JavaScript and executed by nodejs.
-It is delivered as an node module and so is available on npm.
+Nikita is written in JavaScript and executed by NodeJs.
+It is delivered as a Node.js package and is available on npm.

 ### Use cases

-It can be used for multiple purposes.
-For example, it can be used in a website with nodejs backend, where you want to execute some action (writing files, copy, move, executing custom scripts..) or you can use it to automate  and industrialize  component installation by orchestrating actions in the way you want.
+It can serve  multiple purposes.
+For example, it can be used in a website with a Node.js backend, where you want to execute actions (writing files, copy, move, executing custom scripts..) or you can use it to automate and orchestrate  components' deployments (installations, functional tests, lifecycle management...).

-Take a view to [ryba](https://github.com/ryba-io/ryba) which does contain playbooks for big data component installation.
+Take a view at [ryba](https://github.com/ryba-io/ryba) which contains playbooks to setup and manage bigdata system.

-### What is in nikita
+### What is inside Nikita

-Nikita comes with a set of default functions that you can find [here](http://nikita.io/) It covers a lot of low level and basic (system) function out of the box.
+Nikita comes with a set of default functions.
-If some actions are missing for your needs you can write your own ones, and register it to nikita's context.
-See [this section](/usages/registry) to have more information on how.
+It is bundled with many handy functions covering a large range of usage:
+  - write files
+  - execute shell commands
+  - package managements
+  - run docker containers

+You are encouraged to extend Nikita with your own actions.
+To write an action is just about writing a plain vanilla javascript function.

 ## Installation instructions